geckyzz/nyaa_comments/README.md

-# Nyaa Comments Scraper
+# Nyaa & AnimeTosho Comments Scraper

-A modular Python application that monitors Nyaa.si torrents for new comments and sends real-time notifications to Discord.
+A modular Python application that monitors Nyaa.si and AnimeTosho torrents for new comments and sends real-time notifications to Discord.
 Supports both listing pages and individual torrent monitoring with advanced features like encrypted backups and remote cookies support.